armory/spinnaker-operator/README.md

 ### Step 2: Install Operator

 There are two modes for the operator:
-- **basic mode** to install Spinnaker in a single namespace without validating admission webhook
+- **Basic mode** installs Spinnaker in a single namespace without validating admission webhook.
-- **cluster mode** works across namespaces and requires a `ClusterRole` to perform validation
+- **Cluster mode** works across namespaces and requires a `ClusterRole` to perform validation.

 The main difference between the two modes is that basic only requires a `Role` (vs a `ClusterRole`) and has no validating webhook.

-Once installed you should see a new deployment representing the operator.
+Once installed, you should see a new deployment representing the operator.
 The operator watches for changes to the `SpinnakerService` objects.
 You can check on the status of the operator using `kubectl`.

 #### Basic install (no validating webhook)
-To install the operator run:
+To install Operator run:

 ```bash
 $ kubectl apply -n <namespace> -f deploy/operator/basic